Happy New Year and welcome to the Sapphic Reading Challenge 2021!

 - Character with a disability or mental illness: A book with protagonist who has a physical disability, a chronic illness, or a mental disorder.
 Check out the list of recommended books here.

-- Speculative fiction: A book with strong fantastical, supernatural, or futuristic elements, e.g., science fiction, fantasy, or paranormal fiction.
+- Speculative fiction: A book with strong fantastical, supernatural, or futuristic elements, e.g., sapphic fantasy, science fiction, paranormal romance, urban fantasy, superheroine fiction, or fairy tale retelling.
+Check out the recommended books for this category here.

 - Longer book: A book of at least 120,000 words.
 For an audiobook, that means 12 hours or more.
 Page numbers can be misleading since it depends on the font, the font size, the margins, page size, etc., but if you can’t find the word count, go for books that have 350+ pages.